DtxdF/appscript/README.txt

      owner must be the same as the effective uid, which should be the case since the uid and gid are changed to the caller when the files are extracted.
-As a final task, the temporary directory is recursively removed in a similar way to the -r -and -f flags in rm(1).
+As a final task, the temporary directory is recursively removed in a similar way to the -r and -f flags in rm(1).

      -L   All symbolic links will be followed.
 	  Normally, symbolic links are archived as such.
 With this option, the